Florence Bell

 MISS F.E.
 BELL.
 Dealer in millinery and dry goods, is the representative of a well stocked and well appointed establishment, and none in De Smet are more worthy of a place in this review.
 This house was established about four and a half years ago, and as the stock is made up exclusively of dry goods and ladies’ ware, has ever enjoyed a popular place in public esteem.
 The stock exhibited would be a credit to a much larger place.
 Spring goods will soon be put in and the showing in all departments will be kept up to their usual standard of perfection.

-In These Happy Golden Years, Laura Ingalls Wilder wrote about visiting Miss Bell’s shop and going to work for her both on the weekends (Laura was teaching school during the week) and during the summer.
+In These Happy Golden Years, Laura Ingalls Wilder wrote about visiting Miss Bell’s shop and going to work for her both on the weekends (Laura was teaching the Perry School during the week) and during the summer.
 Laura thought Miss Bell handsome, with her tall figure and dark hair and eyes (see Chapter 16, “Summer Days”).
-According to Wilder family lore, Almanzo Wilder’s sister, Laura, also worked for Miss Bell during an extended visit with their sister, Eliza Jane Wilder.
+Sadly, no photographs of Florence Bell have yet been located.
+According to Wilder family lore, Almanzo Wilder’s sister, Laura Howard, also worked for Miss Bell during an extended visit with their sister, Eliza Jane Wilder.
 In the 1870s, Laura Wilder had expressed an interest in becoming a milliner.
-The location of Miss Bell’s shop is shown in red on the drawing at left.
-South of her shop was Visscher Barnes’s law office; to her north was a private residence.
-The large building blocking the view of the shop is the farm equipment store.
-The Ingallses’ town building is labeled for clarity.
+The location of Miss Bell’s shop is shown in red on the 1884 bird’s-eye drawing at left.
+South of her shop was John Owen’s law office in the A.T.
+Barnes building; to her north was a small building that was rented out as a private residence.
+The large building blocking the view of the shop in the bird’s-eye drawing is Carey Brothers’ Farm Implements, run by brothers John and Nick Carey.
+The Ingallses’ town building is labeled for reference, since most Little House fans know where it originally stood.

-Around 1892, Florence Bell married William Henry Ruth (1847-1925), younger brother of Thomas Ruth.
-The couple made their home in De Smet, where Will Ruth ran a feed store with Frank Harthorn.
-In 1880, the Ruth brothers had organized the De Smet National Bank, which was one of the first businesses in De Smet; the original bank building is still standing on Calumet Avenue.
+In 1892, Florence Bell married William Henry Ruth (1847-1925), younger brother of Thomas Ruth.
+Both were in their forties at the time of their marriage.
+In 1880, the Ruth brothers had organized the Kingsbury County Bank, which was one of the first businesses in De Smet; the original bank building is still standing on Calumet Avenue.
 In 1885, the Ruths organized the Dakota Loan and Investment Company.
 Will Ruth had a preemption claim just south of De Smet, and the Ruth brothers ran a stock farm, where they raised valuable horses.
+Will Ruth also ran a feed store with Frank Harthorn.

 Florence Ruth died on January 25, 1906, following a sudden heart attack.
+She was 57 years old.
 Her body was sent to Carmichaels, Pennsylvania, for burial.
 The Ruths had no children.

 Bell, Florence (THGY 16, 18, 19, 20, 28; PG)